Workshops and Professional Development

 DTEI Happy Hours

-The focus of each happy hour along with logistics can be found below.
+The focus of each happy hour along with logistics can be found on the DTEI’s Happy Hour page.
 If you have questions, please reach out to dtei@uci.edu

 - Topic: Inclusive and Equitable STEM Teaching